meceqs/meceqs/docs/index.md

 public void Configure(IApplicationBuilder app)
 {
-    // This adds the consumer to the ASP.NET Core pipeline. app.UseAspNetCoreConsumer();
+    // This adds the receiver to the ASP.NET Core pipeline. app.UseAspNetCoreReceiver();
 }
 ```